Introduction

 About The Author: David Gill

 As Hyperglance's Chief Technology Officer, David looks after product development & maintenance, providing strategic direction for all things tech.
-Having been at the core of the Hyperglance team for over 10 years, AWS, Azure and cloud optimisation are at the heart of everything David does.
+Having been at the core of the Hyperglance team for over 10 years, cloud optimization is at the heart of everything David does.

 Follow David on LinkedIn >